-The overestimation of the ground contribution can be clearly seen in the Fig. 4.2 (b), where the mean reflectivity profile has atypically a much stronger ground than canopy contribution.
-While in open canopy forest conditions the ground contribution is overestimated, in many closed canopy forest conditions the ground contribution in the GEDI waveforms gets stronger attenuated than in the X-band (vertical) reflectivity so that the ground contribution in the mean reflectivity profile is often underestimated.
-This makes the direct use of the mean profile $F_m(z)$ derived from GEDI waveforms sub-optimum.
-Equally sub-optimum, in terms of performance, is also the use of the same profile for the whole height range, i.e. the assumption of the same distribution of scatters for all forest heights (from 5 m to 70 m).
+The overrepresentation of the ground contribution can be clearly seen in the Fig. 4.3 (b) where the mean reflectivity profile has a much stronger ground than canopy contribution.
+While in open canopy forest conditions the ground contribution is overrepresented, in denser and/or closed canopy forest conditions the ground contribution in the GEDI waveforms is weaker than the one expected at X-band (vertical) reflectivity.
+In this case the ground contribution in the mean reflectivity profile is underrepresented.
+This makes the direct use of the mean profile $F_m(z)$ as derived from the GEDI waveforms sub-optimum.
+Equally sub-optimum, in terms of performance, is also the use of the same profile for the whole height range, i.e. the assumption of the same distribution of scatterers for all forest heights (from 5 m to 70 m).